 Can you get a medical billing and coding job without experience?

-Medical billers and coders do need job experience to apply for positions.
-Certificates can replace work experience in most cases, but those without formal experience may need to complete on-the-job training.
+Some employers may hire medical billers and coders without experience, but most roles require job experience and a certified professional coder (CPC) certification.
+Certificates can replace work experience in some cases, but those without formal experience may need to complete on-the-job training.